VagabundoProgramming/CV-ANPR-System/README.md

 ## Objective

-The main goal of this project is to create an algorithm capable of receiving /br an image of a car with its license plate visible and return the text of the  \br license plate.
+The main goal of this project is to create an algorithm capable of receiving \br an image of a car with its license plate visible and return the text of the  \br license plate.